William Trench, 5th Earl of Clancarty: Marriages and children

-Three of the sons became Earls of Clancarty.
+Death

+Lord Clancarty died on 16 February 1929 at the age of 60.
+He was buried in the Clancarty family vault in Highgate Cemetery.
+He was succeeded in the earldom and other titles by his eldest son, Richard.

 In literature

 The story of the early relationship troubles of Lord and Lady Dunlo is the subject of the 2018 novel Becoming Belle by Nuala Ní Chonchúir, writing as Nuala O'Connor.